VII International José Saramago Conference of the University of Vigo – “José Saramago's philosophical and socio-political heritage“

 This Charter was inspired by the speech delivered by Saramago on 10th December 1998 in Stockholm, where he received the Nobel Prize.
 The document was composed at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México, UNAM) by a Commission of international experts and later submitted to the United Nations in 2018.
 Taking into account the significant moral message conveyed by this, the the second thematic axis of our conference will be Universal Charter of Duties and Obligations of the Human Beings and the resulting international discussion on related topics.

-Finally, as a third thematic axis we will address the connection between the poetical and the political in José Saramago, which will be closely linked to the research project "Contemporary Poetry and Politics: Social Conflicts and Poetic Dialogisms", led by the CJS.
+As a third thematic axis we will address the connection between the poetical and the political in José Saramago, which will be closely linked to the research project "Contemporary Poetry and Politics: Social Conflicts and Poetic Dialogisms", led by the CJS.

 Confirmed keynote speakers